-- This directive may not be used within an accelerator parallel or kernels region. - Passing default_async the value of acc_async_noval has no effect.
+- This directive may not be used within a compute region. - Passing default_async the value of acc_async_noval has no effect.

-- Passing default_async the value of acc_async_sync will cause all asynchronous directives in the default asynchronous queue to become synchronous. - Passing default_async the value of acc_async_default will restore the default asynchronous queue to the initial value, which is implementation defined - If the value of device_num is larger than the maximum supported value for the given type, the behavior is implementation-defined. - At least one clause must be specified. - Two instances of the same clause may not appear on the same directive.
+- Passing default_async the value of acc_async_sync will cause all asynchronous directives in the default asynchronous queue to become synchronous. - Passing default_async the value of acc_async_default will restore the default asynchronous queue to the initial value, which is implementation-defined. - If the value of device_num is larger than the maximum supported value for the given type, the behavior is implementation-defined. - At least one clause must be specified. - Two instances of the same clause may not appear on the same directive.

-2.14.4.
+1828 2.14.4.
 Update Directive